ABeck617/Complete_Landing_Page/README.md

 [Documentation](https://dev.to/abeck617/building-a-landing-page-with-html-and-tailwindcss-44o2)

-Here is an article on steps I took to build the landing page
+Here is an article on steps I took to build the Product Website
 ## Demo

-Here is the link to the landing page
+Here is the link to the Product Website

 https://chimerical-pithivier-dbf0f1.netlify.app/